raagin/django-streamfield/README.md

 **2. Put to `streamblocks/models.py` some models**

 ...that you want to use as blocks in your stream field.
-Add this models in STREAMBLOCKS_MODELS list.
+Add them to the list `STREAMBLOCKS_MODELS`.
 For example:

 ```python